Posts

 There are many who complain that they can scarcely remember anything they hear.
 Have done with your lying.
 I'll be bound to say you remember well what you sold your old white horse for at Llandaff fair three years ago.
 Six or seven pounds was it?
 Certainly that has not escaped your memory.
 You can remember anything but the Gospel!
 Thomas Jenkin (Siencyn Penhydd) 1746-1807

-...
-That we may in our Prayers and Meditations conceive aright of his Divine Majesty and not according to those gross and blasphemous Imaginations which naturally arise in Men's Brains, as when they conceive God to be like an old man sitting in a chair and the blessed to be like that Tripartite Idol which Papists have painted in their Church windows Lewis Bayly 1575-1631
+... in our Prayers and Meditations (we must) conceive aright of his Divine Majesty and not according to those gross and blasphemous Imaginations which naturally arise in Men's Brains, as when they conceive God to be like an old man sitting in a chair and the blessed to be like that Tripartite Idol which Papists have painted in their Church windows Lewis Bayly 1575-1631